The 9 best cycle routes in Wales

 In mid-Wales, you’ll find the remnants of the old Birmingham Corporation Railway – a line which our next pick follows for much of its route.

-Suitable for cyclists of all ability levels, this route takes riders over the Rhayader Tunnel – a dark and intriguing structure that’s home to many bat species.
+This route is suitable for cyclists of all ability levels and takes riders over the Rhayader Tunnel, a dark and intriguing structure home to many bat species.

-There are several magnificent dams and reservoirs along the Elan Valley Trail, too.
+There are several magnificent dams and reservoirs along the Elan Valley Trail.
 From the northern end of the Garreg Ddu, you’ll also be treated to stunning views of the other nearby valleys and the four reservoirs.
 Interestingly, these reservoirs feed the city of Birmingham’s water supply.

 The Elan Valley Trail is mostly tarmacked, making it suitable for all riders.
 But be prepared, because the trail’s northern end isn’t as beginner-friendly.